-MUNUC sends around 20 students overseas in the summer on expenses-paid trips to run our programs in China, which include a conference in Beijing and a month-long teaching program in Chengdu.
-This is an exceptional opportunity to go abroad, foster deep bonds with your MUNUC friends, and work with students from vastly different backgrounds.
+MUNUC sends around dozens of students overseas in the summer on all expenses-paid trips to run our programs in China, which include conferences and teaching opportunities in a variety of Chinese cities, usually at least four per year.
+Also, MUNUC is always pursuing additional international partnerships, meaning that even more opportunities around the world will become available as the year progresses.
+These are all exceptional chances to go abroad, foster deep bonds with your MUNUC friends, and work with students from vastly different backgrounds.

 MUNUC is just not a conference, but a community.
 People who work at conference together often become close friends, and those relationships grow to extend beyond MUNUC, too.
 We host a number of social events throughout the year for you to get to know members across the organization, including weekly study breaks, bubble-tea socials, and committee dinners, as well as a jam-packed social program during conference weekend.

 There are few places on campus where you can take on a leadership role on par with what MUNUC can offer.
-Whether you are an Assistant Chair helping students, a Chair overseeing hundreds of delegates, or a member of ExCom coordinating dozens of your peers, the ways for you to take on significant responsibility are unparalleled.
+Whether you are an Assistant Chair helping students, a Chair overseeing hundreds of delegates, or a member of ExCom coordinating with your peers to make conference happen, the ways for you to take on significant responsibility are unparalleled.
 You’ll grow as a leader through MUNUC in ways that you could never learn in the classroom.

 We seek a competition of ideas, not a competition of personalities.
 We take pride in creating a memorable experience for our delegates, and hope for them to leave our conference more confident, mature, and understanding of the world around them.
 And because we believe that cost shouldn’t be a barrier to education, MUNUC sets our fees lower than any of our peer conferences and offers substantial need-based financial aid.